Meet the POTC Team!

 Debbie Sorensen, PhD, Co-host

-Diana Hill, PhD, Co-host
+Diana Hill, PhD, Former Co-host

 Diana is a clinical psychologist and co-author of ACT Daily Journal: Get unstuck and live fully with Acceptance and Commitment Therapy.
 Through her online teachings, executive coaching, clinical supervision, and private therapy practice Diana encourages clients to build psychological flexibility so that they can live more meaningful and fulfilling lives.
 Diana has a knack for unpacking complex, science-based concepts and making them applicable to daily life in work, parenting, relationships and health.
 She completed her undergraduate work at UC Santa Barbara, majoring in Biopsychology, followed by a Ph.D. in Clinical Psychology at CU Boulder where she researched mindfulness and acceptance based approaches for eating disorders.
 Diana practices what she preaches as a mom of two, homesteader, and yoga teacher.
 Learn more about her latest offerings here and get more at drdianahill.com.
 Also follow her on Instagram, Facebook, and Twitter to get tools to build psychological flexibility into your daily life.

 Rae Littlewood, PhD, Former Co-host